EditB/100-days-of-code/r1-log.md

 ### R1D55 - 22/2/18
 - Still working on the imagesearch; started to add in MongoDB stuff (and had to refresh my memory on how to run mongodb locally).
 It's all back on track.
 Saving the search words+date is done, but still need to add the part that find the last 10 record and displays it.
 Something to do tomorrow...
+Also, getting much more comfortable using the git command line.
+Initally I was just uploading the files manually, but now I can push from the command line.
+Also did a pull just to practice.
+It feels good how much more confidence I develop day by day.
+Reallly grateful for Kallaway to come up with this project.